Inference via robust optimal transportation: theory and methods: Appendix

 This section, as a compliment to Section~\ref{Sec:Applications}, provides more details and additional numerical results of a few applications of ROBOT in statistical estimation and machine learning tasks.

-\subsection{ROBOT-based estimation via outlier detection (pre-processing)}
+\subsubsection{ROBOT-based estimation via outlier detection (pre-processing)}

 \textbf{Methodology.} Many routinely-applied methods of model estimation can be significantly affected by outliers.
 Here we show how ROBOT can be applied for robust model estimation.

 Recall that formulation~\eqref{equ7} is devised in order to detect and remove outliers.
 Then, one may exploit this feature and estimate in a robust way the model parameter.
 Hereunder, we explain in detail the outlier detection procedure.

 Before delving into the details of the procedure, we give a cautionary remark.
 Although theoretically possible and numerically effective, the use of ROBOT for pre-processing does not give the same statistical guarantees for the parameter estimations as the ones yielded by MRWE and MERWE (see \S \ref{Robust Wasserstein estimator}).

 With this regard we mention two key inference issues. (i) There is the risk of having a masking effect: one outlier may hide another outlier, thus if one is removed another one may appear.
 As a result, it becomes unclear and really subjective when to stop the pre-processing procedure. (ii) Inference obtained via M-estimation on the cleaned sample is conditional to the outlier detection: the distribution of the resulting estimates is unknown.
-For further discussion see \citet[Section 4.3]{maronna2006robust}.
+For further discussion see \cite[Section 4.3]{maronna2006robust}.

 Because of these aspects, we prefer the use of MERWE, which does not need any (subjective) pre-processing and it is an estimator defined by an automatic procedure, which is, by design, resistant to outliers and whose statistical properties can be studied.

+Assume we want to estimate data distribution through some parametric model $g_{\theta}$ indexed by a parameter $\theta$.
+For the sake of exposition, let us think of a regression model, where $\theta$ characterizes the conditional mean to which we add an innovation term.